 Cody got along with all of them.

-Our Dachshund, Baron, latched onto Cody early and they were best friends from day one.
-Cody was Baron’s protector and you could often see them romping in the yards together, having a great time.
-Nap time found Baron snuggled up under or around Cody.
+Our Dachshund, Baron, latched onto Cody early, and they were best friends from day one.
+Cody was Baron’s protector, and you often saw them romping in the yards together, having a great time.
+Naptime found Baron snuggled up under or around Cody.
 It was cute.

-Our three Pit Bulls had a kind of love/hate relationship with Cody.
-Cody was like that guy in high school that was the perfect athlete, great looking and all the girls loved him.
+Our three Pit Bulls had a love/hate relationship with Cody.
+Cody was like that guy in high school that was the perfect athlete, great looking, and all the girls loved him.

-Rusty, our alpha dog Pittle feels the same way about himself so he and Cody squared off a time or two and eventually ended up with a mutual respect and left each other alone.
+Rusty, our alpha dog Pittle feels the same way about himself, so he and Cody squared off a time or two and eventually ended up with mutual respect and left each other alone.

 Rocket, Rusty’s sister, loved Cody and often snuggled and played with him.

-Our third Pit Bull, Jake, was an oddity in every respect and despite a knock-down drag-out fight early on where they earned each other’s respect, they later became pretty much best friends and spent a lot of time together.
-Two male dogs, notorious for being “mean” and/or “tough” dogs, spent the later years playing and having a great time together.
+Our third Pit Bull, Jake, was an oddity in every respect, and despite a knock-down-drag-out fight early on where they earned each other’s respect, they later became pretty much best friends and spent a lot of time together.
+Two male dogs, notorious for being “mean” and/or “tough” dogs, played and had a great time together in the later years.